 9. Judgment and Complex Decision Making

-Machines might be able to analyze data at speed and depth humans are incapable of.
+Machines might be able to analyze data at the speed and depth humans are incapable of.
 However, many decisions regarding what to do with the information provided by machines must still be made by humans.
 Humans, with the ability to take input from the data while considering how decisions can impact the broader community, including effects on human sensibilities such as morale, are essential members of the team.

 Healthy decision-making is among the valuable job skills home builders rely upon because it empowers employees and leaders to make mindful choices that have the best chance of leading to a favorable outcome.

 Effective decision-making in the residential construction industry often requires you to identify many potential options, anticipate possible issues, consider the needs or wants of others impacted by the decision, understand the impact on a project, department, and the organization as a whole, and deliberate when under pressure.
 Your growth in managing all of these and other variables can help you identify the most efficient approach to make effective workplace decisions promptly.

 In the Ultimate Guide to Building Collaboration in Construction, Grace Ellis reinforces this.
 “When collaboration is strong, team members pool their resources and knowledge and prioritize meeting shared goals dictated by the timeline and budget of the entire process rather than their own goals.
 This, of course, is the ideal way to conduct projects.”

 BONUS: Important Job Skills Home Builders Find Crucial in 2020 and Beyond

 About MatchBuilt: MatchBuilt is a team of executive recruiters that focuses on matching top industry talent with leading homebuilders and building product manufacturers.